How to Get Rid of Bloat Fast, and for Good

 Splenda, Equal, and Sweet N’ Low are no better than sugar or high fructose corn syrup.
 Some may even argue they’re worse.
 Simply put, they’re just a bunch of nasty chemicals (i.e., aspartame and sucralose) that your body isn’t designed to digest.
 Period.

-Cruciferous veggies (with exceptions)
+Cruciferous veggies (with exceptions) may cause bloating for some

 Vegetables are at the core of any healthy diet.
 I recommend eating them with almost every meal and snack.
 However, certain vegetables are more problematic than others when it comes to bloating.
 Specifically cruciferous veggies.
 Cruciferous vegetables include broccoli, kale, cabbage, and Brussels sprouts.
 And while they are known for causing gas in some, they also offer a host of amazing health benefits.
 So you’re going to have to listen to your body carefully on this one.
 If they don’t trigger bloating for you, great!
 Otherwise, try eating them only in small doses.
 And always cooked.
 Either way, I do recommend avoiding the cruciferous family when you’re bloated.

 Let me be clear.
 Bloating is not a condition or a disease.
 It’s a symptom.
 It’s your body’s way of telling you something’s just not quite right.
-For most people, bloating is linked to indigestion.

 For example, you wake up with a flat tummy, feeling great, and ready to tackle the day.
 But soon after your first meal, that all changes.
 Your clothes are tight, you feel lousy, and you’re dreading the events ahead.
 This typically occurs because your body isn’t able to fully digest a food or a specific ingredient in your food that you’ve eaten.